manniwood/cl4pg/docs/more/data_source_adapters.md

 database connection pooling facilities, so that `getConnection()` and `close()` only get and return a database connection to a pool.

-Cl4pg currently provides four data source adapters:
+Cl4pg currently provides two data source adapters:

 Name                         | Default Conf File                            | Wraps this DataSource
 -----------------------------|----------------------------------------------|------------------
 PgSimpleDataSourceAdapter    | cl4pg/PgSimpleDataSourceAdapter.properties   | PGSimpleDataSource
-PgPoolingDataSourceAdapter   | cl4pg/PgPoolingDataSourceAdapter.properties  | PGPoolingDataSource
 HikariCpDataSourceAdapter    | cl4pg/HikariCpDataSourceAdapter.properties   | [HikariDataSource](http://brettwooldridge.github.io/HikariCP/)
-TomcatJDBCDataSourceAdapter  | cl4pg/TomcatJDBCDataSourceAdapter.properties | [TomcatJDBCDataSource](https://people.apache.org/~fhanik/jdbc-pool/jdbc-pool.html)

 The reason why each is called a data source adapter is because each implementation of `com.manniwood.cl4pg.v1.datasourceadapters.DataSourceAdapter`